Underdog promo code CBSSPORTS2: Play $5, get $75 offer for NFL divisional round, more

 RB Christian McCaffrey, San Francisco 49ers, 0.5 rushing + receiving touchdowns - Lower (1.08x)

-Seattle has kept McCaffrey in check this season.
-He has not scored a touchdown in either of the two previous matchups with the Seahawks.
+McCaffrey has not scored a touchdown in either of the two previous matchups with the Seahawks.
 In the regular season finale, he carried eight times for 23 yards, and caught six passes for 34 yards, but did not find the end zone.
 Click here to sign up for Underdog Fantasy:

 RB Kenneth Walker III, Seattle Seahawks, 2.5 receptions - Higher (1.11x)